GameFabric/docs/src/multiplayer-servers/multiplayer-services/steelshield/steelshield-for-agones.md

 When the port is unprotected (`none`), SteelShield forwards any traffic without checking or filtering it.

 You can find the Protocol assignment right next to the port specification under Vessel » Settings » Containers » Container Ports.
-It is the same for Armada Sets, Armadas and Formations.
+It is the same for ArmadaSets, Armadas and Formations.

 ![game-server-ports.png](images/game-server-ports.png)